Posts

 Image

 The traffic was kind to us and 4 hours later, we arrived at Lucan, in the western outskirts of Dublin.
-It's not the prettiest of towns but we took this 4 day sit to minimise our accommodation costs while we sort out my passport and visa.
-The house owners are a lovely young couple taking some time off to visit Dingle, coincidentally, we were there a few days ago!
-Archie, their golden retriever, is larger than life and very sweet.
+It's not the prettiest of towns but we took this sit to minimise our accommodation costs while we sort out my passport and visa.
+The home owners are a lovely young South African couple taking some time off to visit Dingle, where we were a few days ago.
+Archie, their golden retriever, a lap dog, is larger than life and very sweet.
+He likes to sit on you on the sofa and he's 35-40 kilos or more, a hefty lad.
 We noticed how few people we saw on our dog walks compared to the number of dwellings.
-The shopping centre was huge and also looked deserted, however, hundreds more 'cookie cutter' houses lined up looking identical and sterile are under construction making us think the population will be increased in the near future.
+The shopping centre was huge and also looked deserted, however, hundreds more 'cookie cutter' houses lined up looking identical and sterile are under construction, making us think the population will be increased in the near future.
 Here is the view from the bedroom looking into the backyard.
-It seems more like an army barracks than a housing estate.
-What we also noticed was the demographic of the town.
-In the four days we were there, we saw perhaps 6 or so nativ...
+It appears more like an army barracks than a housing estate.
+What we also noticed was th...